wp-plugins/email-form-under-post/readme.txt

 *  Change the popup colors to match your branding.
 *  Search email which sent through mandrill.
 *  Custom posts type suported select any post type and show form under it
-*  Exlude Any post to hide form under it.
+*  Exclude any post to hide form under it.
 *  Bug Fix credits goes to **Hamid Ashraf**

 **Whats new in 1.0.4?**

-* Send New user notifications with mandrill
+* Send New user notifications with mandrill.
-* Add sample email template for new user notification/email form
+* Add sample email template for new user notification/email form.
-* CSS bug removed
+* CSS bug removed.

 **Live preview**